François Bizot: Arrival in Cambodia

 Bizot arrived in Cambodia in 1965 to study Buddhism practised in the countryside.
 He travelled extensively around Cambodia, researching the history and customs of its dominant religion.
 He speaks fluent Khmer, French and English and was married to a Cambodian with whom he had a daughter, Hélène, in 1968.
 When the Vietnam War spilled into Cambodia, Bizot was employed at the Angkor Conservation Office, restoring ceramics and bronzes.

 Bizot, at first, welcomed the American intervention in Cambodia, hoping that they might counter the rising influence of the Communists.
 "But their irresponsibility, the inexcusable naivete, even their cynicism, frequently aroused more fury and outrage in me than did the lies of the Communists.
 Throughout those years of war, as I frantically scoured the hinterland for the old manuscripts that the heads of monasteries had secreted in lacquered chests, I witnessed the Americans' imperviousness to the realities of Cambodia," wrote Bizot in his memoirs of the time.

 Capture

 In October 1971, Bizot and his two Cambodian colleagues were captured by the Khmer Rouge.
-During his captivity on charges of being a CIA agent at the Khmer Rouge Camp M.13 at Anlong Veng, he developed a strangely close relationship with his captor, Comrade Duch, who later became the Director of the infamous Tuol Sleng concentration camp in Phnom Penh.
-During his three-month imprisonment he came to understand the true genocidal nature of the Khmer Rouge long before other outsiders.
-He was finally released in December 1971 after Comrade Duch wrote a detailed report that convinced the Khmer Rouge leadership of Bizot's innocence.
+During his captivity on charges of being a CIA agent at the Khmer Rouge Camp M.13 at Anlong Veng, he developed a close relationship with his captor, Comrade Duch, who later became the Director of the Tuol Sleng concentration camp in Phnom Penh.
+During his three-month imprisonment he became aware of the genocidal nature of the Khmer Rouge long before other outsiders.
+He was released in December 1971 after Comrade Duch wrote a detailed report that convinced the Khmer Rouge leadership of Bizot's innocence.
 Bizot's Cambodian colleagues were executed soon after Bizot's release.